lh3/lh3.github.com/_posts/2014-07-23-first-update-on-gfa.md

      L/C  NM    i    # mismatches/gaps
       S   LN    i    Segment length

+Discussions and open issues:

+1. How to describe complex overlaps with simple syntax.
+Currently, GFA uses a CIGAR, but I think it is bit overcomplicated.

+2. Random access to GFA.
+I am not quite sure how this is useful in practice, but it is worth thinking.

+3. Small bubbles.
+Although I said that a few others and I would prefer to encode bubbles as explicit segments in the initial iteration, I know a few would like a better representation.

+4. Where to keep the read-to-contig alignment.
+My preference is to keep them in a separate BAM file.

+5. Where to keep the segment sequences.
+My preference is to keep them in GFA.
+   Nonetheless, we still allow to put a "*" at the sequence field.
+We can still describe the topology without the sequence data.

+6. "Twin edges".
+A link can be represented in two directions.
+My preference is to allow both directions.
+The parser should throw a warning or an error if the two directions are inconsistent.

-In the next step, I will write a standalone parser for GFA and clean up a few dirty corners in this process.
+In the next step, I will write a standalone parser for GFA and clean up a few dirty corners meanwhile.
 I will also try to write a few converters for existing assembly formats by various assemblers and implement a few basic tools.
 If you have any suggestions, please let me know.
 After all, I am not so experienced in de novo assemblies as most of the readers.

-Finally, I should emphasize that the format has not been fixed at all.
+Finally, I should emphasize that the format has not been fixed at all, far from it.
 Please keep the comments coming.
 The discussions so far are very helpful to me.
 Thank you!